Christian marriage and divorce – can the two go together? Is divorce ever an option in a Christian marriage?

 It’s important to take the time to pray, to fast and seek the face of God.
 (If you don’t know how fasting can change your marriage, check out this post – Fasting for Your Marriage – The How To and Benefits

 Invite trusted help, go for counseling, even if your husband won’t go.
-If you are in physical danger, you can do all these from a place of safety.
+If you are in danger, you can do all these from a place of safety.

 God changes hearts and just because divorce is on the table doesn’t mean it has to end that way.
 God can turn things around.
 And if it still ends in divorce, you want to look back and know you did all you could to save your marriage.